code-dot-org/code-dot-org/docs/lti-integration.md

 # LTI 1.3 Integration

-Code.org is developing an LTI 1.3 compliant integration for Canvas and Schoology.
-This integration is undergoing beta testing with a small group of Canvas users and is expected to release broadly in 2024.

-The following documentation details the steps required to install Code.org as an LTI Tool in Canvas and Schoology.
+The following documentation details manual steps to install Code.org as an LTI Tool in Canvas and Schoology.
 Completing the following steps will generate a `Client ID`.